10 reasons to visit us this Spring

 VISIT CANDELO – OUR SUDDENLY FAMOUS MARKET TOWN

 Breathtaking pastoral views, a vibrant local community and interesting artisan food are just some of the reasons to visit our “suddenly famous” market town, just a short drive inland from the Coast.
 Set on the banks of the Candelo River and with a population of just 300, you’ll be surprised by the local fare and busy events calendar.
 On the first Sunday of each month the town hosts one of the region’s oldest markets and there are regular music festivals, open recordings and performances at the historical town hall and St Peter’s Church.
-The restored Candelo General Store is open daily for breakfast and lunch, with dinner on Friday nights.
-It also has a little shop that will delight people who love to cook.

 On Saturday 22 September 2018 the Giiyong Festival will take place at Jigamy, just north of Eden.
 Our region’s first multi art form festival celebrates traditional and contemporary Aboriginal culture through dance, art, music, film, theatre, food, sport, workshops and cultural tours.
 Some of the most exciting Aboriginal performers in Australia will take the stage at Giiyong Festival, including powerful headline acts No Fixed Address and Baker Boy.
 The program is being updated daily as more acts are being added to the bill.
 Entry to the Festival is FREE!!!!
 Click here for more info.